gkjohnson/threejs-sandbox/valve-file-loader/README.md

 Source with some file loading vertex reading logic.

 Especially the loop defined at [lines 1504-1688](https://github.com/ValveSoftware/source-sdk-2013/blob/master/sp/src/utils/vrad/vradstaticprops.cpp#L1504-L1688), which shows the relationship between the MDL and VTX file data.

+## Things To Note
+- THREE assumes counter clockwise triangle winding order while DirectX (and probably the vtx files) [assume clockwise order](https://stackoverflow.com/questions/23790272/vertex-winding-order-in-dx11).
+- The vertex list in the strips objects seems to not be used.
+- There's a lot of indirection in the way vertex data is defined.
+Look in the loop and at the `mstudio_meshvertexdata_t` struct in `studio.h` to unpack it.